 How Unique is the Size?

-Common sizes show will be less expensive that custom or unusual sizes.
+Common sizes will be less expensive that custom or unusual sizes.

 Common sizes are:

-If you decide to go for a machine manufactured rug, the sizes will be exact due them sizes being regulated by a computer.
+If you decide to go for a machine manufactured rug, the sizes will be exact due to sizes being regulated by a computer.

 Your dining room table and chairs should sit entirely on your rug with enough space for the chairs to be pushed out and still be on the rug.

-Allow for at least a foot of basboard to show around the room and
+Allow for at least a foot of flooring to show around the room and voila!
+Your perfect size!

 This is actually a wool and silk rug perfect for the living room.